 HSN301 - Diet and Disease

-Warrnambool students: 1 x 2 hour online recorded classes per week and 6 x 2 hour seminars per trimester.
+2 X 1 hour stream or online recorded lecture per week and 6 x 2 hour online seminars per trimester.

 This unit concentrates on major nutrition-related components of the major non-communicable diseases that affect the health of developed nations.
 Topics include: the metabolic syndrome, obesity (regulation of energy balance, health consequences, best practice dietary interventions); cardiovascular disease (atheroma pathophysiology, lipoprotein metabolism, dietary management); type 2 diabetes (T2D) (the role of diet and physiological mechanisms in the pathogenesis and treatment of T2D); nutrient-gene interactions (epigenetic methylation, histone modifications and single nucleotide polymorphisms); mental health (role of nutrients in the brain and effect on several significant mental health pathologies) and cancer (dietary components as indicators, promoters or protective agents).

 Fees and charges vary depending on the type of fee place you hold, your course, your commencement year, the units you choose to study and their study discipline, and your study load.

 Tuition fees increase at the beginning of each calendar year and all fees quoted are in Australian dollars ($AUD).
 Tuition fees do not include textbooks, computer equipment or software, other equipment or costs such as mandatory checks, travel and stationery.

 Use the Fee estimator to see course and unit fees applicable to your course and type of place.

 For further information regarding tuition fees, other fees and charges, invoice due dates, withdrawal dates, payment methods visit our Current Students website.